mcv-m6-video/mcv-m6-2021-team6/README.md

 ## Tasks W3 (from slides):

-Task 2.1: Tracking by Overlap
-Task 2.2: Tracking with a Kalman Filter
-Task 2.3: IDF1 score

 - [ ] T1.1 - Off-the-shelf
 - [ ] T1.2 - Fine-tune to your data
 - [ ] T2.1 - Tracking by Overlap